Rapid multi-mode trapped-ion laser cooling in a phase-stable standing wave: Motional mode orientations and cooling coefficients

 The result is approximately consistent with both $R_1$ and $R_2$ being rotated $45^\circ$ counterclockwise with respect to the $\z$ and $\y$ axes respectively.
 As a result, for our analysis we take normal vectors associated with the modes to be $\hat{\bm{n}}_\mathrm{R1} = \frac{1}{\sqrt{2}}(-\hat{\bm{y}}+\hat{\bm{z}})$, $\hat{\bm{n}}_\mathrm{R2} = \frac{1}{\sqrt{2}}(\hat{\bm{y}}+\hat{\bm{z}})$.

 For both RW and SW EIT cooling, $W_c$ for low $\Omega_c$ is proportional to $\kappa^2\eta_0^2\Omega_c^2$ with $\eta_0 = \frac{2\pi}{\lambda} \sqrt{\hbar/(2 m \omega_m)}$ for wavelength $\lambda$, ion mass $m$, motional mode frequency $\omega_m$, and cooling beam Rabi frequency $\Omega_c$. $\kappa$ denotes a ``cooling coefficient" that accounts for the motional mode's normal vector relative to the axis cooled, defined by the relevant $\bm k$-vectors.
-The RW and SW EIT cooling coefficients of each motional mode are listed in Table.~\ref{tab:coupling}; given our mode and beam orientations, SW EIT cooling acts on all modes, whereas RW EIT would cool the $R_1$ and axial modes, with much reduced coupling to the $R_2$ mode.
+These $\kappa$ values for both RW and SW EIT cooling of each motional mode are defined and listed in Table.~\ref{tab:coupling}; given our mode and beam orientations, SW EIT cooling acts on all modes, whereas RW EIT would cool the $R_1$ and axial modes, with much reduced coupling to the $R_2$ mode.

-\subsection{AC Stark shift motional-state dependence}
+\section{AC Stark shift motional-state dependence}

 To profile the $\lambda=397$ nm SW using the ion as a high-resolution probe, we used the AC Stark shift sequence illustrated in Fig.~\ref{fig:exp_sequence}.
-In the experiment sequence, the $\sigmap$-beam, the same one used as the pump beam in EIT cooling, optically pumps the population into $\Sp$.
+In the experiment sequence, the $\sigmap$-beam, the same one used as the pump beam in EIT cooling but tuned near to resonance with the $\ket{4S_{1/2}} \leftrightarrow \ket{4P_{1/2}}$ transition, optically pumps the population into $\Sp$.
 Then, during a spectroscopy pulse on the $\lambda=729$ nm quadrupole transition, we send $\lambda= 397$ nm light detuned $\Delta=-1$ GHz from the $S_{1/2} \leftrightarrow P_{1/2}$ transition through the SW channel.
 In the experiment, we use a fiber polarization controller to adjust the input polarization such that light couples into the waveguide's quasi-TE mode and emits with approximately $\hat{\bm\pi}$-polarization.
-The 397 nm beam then maps the beam's intensity profile to AC Stark shifts $\delta$, which we probe via the resonant frequency of the $\Sp \leftrightarrow |3D_{5/2}, m_j = +1/2\rangle$ transition.
+The $\lambda=397$~nm beam then maps the beam's intensity profile to AC Stark shifts $\delta$, which we probe via the resonant frequency of the $\Sp \leftrightarrow |3D_{5/2}, m_j = +1/2\rangle$ transition.

 The ion's secular motion within the SW profile affects the measured AC Stark shift, reducing the contrast between the maximum and minimum AC Stark shift.
 The ideal TE-polarized SW in Fig.~\ref{fig:exp_config} has